lukaszcz/coqhammer/README.md

 (* ignore dependencies from Coq.Classes.*, default: on *)
 Set/Unset Hammer FilterHurkens.
 (* ignore dependencies from Coq.Logic.Hurkens.*, default: on *)
-Set Hammer MaxATPPredictions n.
+Set Hammer MinimizationThreshold n.
-(* maximum number of predictions returned by an ATP, default: 16 *) Set/Unset Hammer SearchBlacklist.
+(* the minimum number of dependencies returned by an ATP for which minimization is performed, default: 6 *) Set/Unset Hammer SearchBlacklist.
 (* ignore dependencies blacklisted with the Search Blacklist vernacular command, default: on *)